LibreCAD/docs/appx/build.rst

 Go to the LibreCAD Github page (https://github.com/LibreCAD/LibreCAD).
 On the **<> Code** tab, click on the "Clone or Download" button and then click "Download ZIP".
 Save the zip file "LibreCAD-master.zip".

-Create a "development" directory for the source code and related libraries, e.g `~/dev/` for Linux / macOS or `C:\dev\` for MS Windows.

 .. _buildLinux: